iris-hep/iris-hep.github.io/pages/nsf.md

 * High-Level Overview Slides (date of last update in slides)

 #### IRIS-HEP Areas

-IRIS-HEP is composed of the following three areas.
-The first three are the main research areas.
+IRIS-HEP is composed of the following areas.
+The first three are the main development areas.

 | Area | Links | Last NSF Deep Dive Talk |
 | ---- | ----- | -----                   |